 There's a need for a greater understanding of mental health issues within the workforce, particularly when working with people whose mental health may have been more affected by coronavirus.

-Reopening facilities has provided additional opportunities to get active, but that might not be enough right now to overcome the barriers that people face.
+Reopening facilities has provided additional opportunities to get active, but that might not be enough right now to overcome the barriers people face.

-Activity Alliance and Mind have both published guidance that set out considerations for how you can support and reassure your workforce, and those taking part, to help reduce anxieties about returning to your facilities and activities.
+Activity Alliance and Mind have both published guidance setting out considerations for how you can support and reassure your workforce, and those taking part, to help reduce anxieties about returning to your facilities and activities.
 They include tips on your communications, training and policies to help ensure that everyone has a safe, welcoming and inclusive environment to get active in.

 CIMPSA has published further information on indoor training and group exercise in England, that includes guidance on supporting disabled people to be active where they may require physical support.